ouktlab/espnet_asr_extrakit/README.md

 A model trained with *clean* (not reverberant) speech at huggingface is automatically donwloaded.
 Note that this method estimates speech amplitude spectrogram.
 Therefore, we cannot re-synthesize a signal in the time domain from it .

-Two spectrogram will be shown: one is a input noisy spectrogram (left) and the other is a enhanced speech spectrogram (right).
+Two spectrogram will be shown: one is an input noisy spectrogram (left) and the other is an enhanced speech spectrogram (right).
 Note that the estimated spectrogram is not always correct.
 It sometimes generates fake harmonic structures (like *hallucination*).

 <img src="img/speech_enhance.png" width="800">